wonderdogone/platform-test/README.md

 ## Description

 This API supports the following endpoints.
 Requests and responses are **JSON**.
-Currnet endpoiunt is version at /v1 as follows
+Currnet endpoint is versioned as /v1.
+Provide a Contetn-type Header on each request "Content-Type" : application/json

 GET '/v1/users'